elroytoscano/intro-component-signup-form/readme.md

 ## Acknowledgments

 - [@frontendmentorio](https://github.com/ApplePieGiraffe) - Animations are inspired by the animations in ApplePieGiraffe's solution.
 The Animate.css library is a brilliant css animations library.
-- [@anoshaahmed](https://github.com/anoshaahmed) - The layout of this readme.md is borrowed from the readme of Anosha's previous solution.
+- [@anoshaahmed](https://github.com/anoshaahmed) - The layout of this readme.md is borrowed from the readme of Anosha's Huddle Page solution.